Al-Itihaad al-Islamiya: Origins

-Collapse of Somali state and militarization (1991– 1992)
+Collapse of Somali state and militarization (1991–1992)

-Members of the AIAI had not anticipated the collapse of the government and instead had expected for a democracy to take Barres place.
+Members of the AIAI had not anticipated the collapse of the government and instead had expected for a democracy to take Barre's place.
 As all out civil war began in 1991, a faction within Al-Itihaad began pushing to take up arms against the factions that had overthrown the government.
 This led to significant debates within AIAI and other Islamist factions over what course of action to take.
 Many members of AIAI believed that a protracted strategy of focusing on social programs should be emphasized instead of attempting to achieve their goals via armed struggle.
 Numerous senior officers of the Somali National Army joined the AIAI post-1991, and consequently the organization had many informants in other Somali factions.

 In June 1991, the first general conference was held in the Ogaden region, publicly establishing the organization and leadership in the territory.
 While AIAI had never renounced the use of violence, it first took a policy of cooperating with the directives of the newly formed post-Ethiopian Civil War government.
 In October 1991, Al-Itihaad formally registered as an Ethiopian political party.
 The organization also revealed the existence of its military wing to the government and delivered documents describing its political program.